AlexanderKagan/GroupMultiNeSS/README.md

 # GroupMultiNeSS

 GroupMultiNeSS is a package for statistical modeling of multilayer networks.
 It implements multiple approaches allowing to extract shared, group, and individual latent structures from a collection of networks on a shared set of nodes.
-Specifically, it contains fitting procedures for the GroupMultiNeSS, MultiNeSS ([MacDonald et al. (2021)](https://arxiv.org/abs/2012.14409) and [Tian et al. (2024)](https://arxiv.org/abs/2412.02151)), and COSIE [Arroyo et al.] (https://arxiv.org/abs/1906.10026) models.
+Specifically, it contains the implementation of fitting sampling procedures for the following models:
+- GroupMultiNeSS [Kagan et al. (2025)] - likelihood based approach with nuclear norm penalization, accounts for the additional group latent structure
+- MultiNeSS [[MacDonald et al. (2021)](https://arxiv.org/abs/2012.14409)] - likelihood based approach with nuclear norm penalization
+- MultiNeSS [[Tian et al. (2024)](https://arxiv.org/abs/2412.02151)] - likelihood based approach with pre-estimation of latent ranks via Shared Space Hunting algorithm
+- COSIE ([Arroyo et al.](https://arxiv.org/abs/1906.10026)) - spectral-based Multiple Adjacency Spectral Embedding algorithm

 ## Installation